furkee/crispy-octo-couscous/README.md

 ### TODOs

+HashTable todos

-* use a key that std:hash cannot hash by default
+* Use a key that std:hash cannot hash by default

+Graph todos

+* Read graph from file.
+Create an ez format.